WOW lag? A full guide on how to fix wow lag! (UPDATED)

 3. Investigate my OS & PC.

 My Hardware was fine.
-To check that was very easy, as actually only WoW had problems.
+To check that was very easy, as actually only World of Warcraft client had problems.

 I was surfing for lag fix solutions and found these 3: